 This all depends on where you're travelling to, as medical care is more expensive in certain places.

 For example, if you're travelling in the USA, you'll probably need more cover as medical care in the states is very costly.
+Travel insurance for the USA will include medical cover, potentially saving you a lot of money if you needed to make a claim.

 According to the World Economic Forum, these countries are known to have high medical care costs:

-These are just a few, but it's always worth researching your chosen destination to check the average medical care costs.
+It's always worth researching your chosen destination to check the average medical care costs.

 If you're travelling in Europe, your EHIC or GHIC card won't be enough to cover treatment for certain pre-existing conditions.
 Getting travel insurance is a good idea so you have the right level of cover for your condition.